 It’s a Feast of a Garden Party

-LA Food Bowl hosted Plant Power, the No Beast Feast.
+Los Angeles Times Food Bowl hosted Plant Power, the No Beast Feast.
 It was themed as a magical garden party.
 The night’s focus was on the region’s bountiful produce that we are all so privy too.
 The international lineup of prominent chefs went beyond my expectations.
 These women are masters of their craft and most have been cooking well into double-digit years and still display strong passion for cooking delicious and healthy food.
 All dishes were seasonal, vegetarian and vegan, paired with fine wines, beers and handcrafted cocktails from female winemakers, brewers and distillers.

 Rooftop and Food